shishishi123/shishishi123.github.io/_pages/about.md

 I am a Ph.D. candidate in Bradly Department of Electrical and Computer Engineering at Virginia Tech, under the supervision of [Prof. Wenjing Lou](https://www.cnsr.ictas.vt.edu/WJLou.html) and [Prof. Y. Thomas Hou](https://www.cnsr.ictas.vt.edu/THou.html).
 My research interests include federated learning, network intrusion detection, adversarial machine learning, and differential privacy.

+I expect to graduate in May, 2023.
+I am looking for a tenure-track assistant professor position.

 ## Education
 * B.S. in Communications Engineering, Beijing University of Posts and Telecommunications, 2015
 * M.S. in Electrical and Computer Engineering, Beijing University of Posts and Telecommunications, 2018